Items Detailed items Activities

 Data protection activity

-Management of information security regulations and development and revision of guidelines (once a year or as needed)
+Management and revision of information security policies and guidelines (once a year or as needed)

-Conducting Information Security Audits and Inspections to Validate and Improve the Effectiveness of Security Regulations and Activities (once a year)
+Information security audits and inspections to validate and improve the effectiveness of security regulations and activities (once a year)

 Establishment and operation of account and authorization management processes